-Establishing a quality procedure is a comprehensive business project that requires the participation of all employees.
-Therefore, it is necessary to define a "quality organization" that fits into and hinges on the exisiting organization.
+Establishing a quality procedure is a business project that requires the participation of all employees.
+Therefore, it is necessary to define a quality organization that fits into and hinges on the existing organization.

 A quality manager (sometimes called a quality adviser or a quality director depending on the company's size) must be designated.
-He or she will manage the quality actions taken in the company.
-Depending on how big the organization is, the quality manager may be assisted by a team called the quality unit (or the quality department).
-That said, the quality procedure must not be solely the responsibility of the quality manager and his or her unit but rather should be a team effort.
+They manage the quality actions taken in the company.
+Depending on how big the organization is, the quality manager may be assisted by a team called the quality unit (or by the quality department).
+It is important to note that the quality procedure must not be solely the responsibility of the quality manager but should rather be a team effort.

-A quality committee that is headed by management and includes the quality manager as well as company managers must be created so that results in terms of quality can be made known and so that the entire company is involved in the improvement of these results.
+A quality committee that includes the quality manager, as well as the company managers must be created.
+This way the results in terms of quality could be made known and the entire company could be involved in the improvement of these results.
 The quality committee must be cleverly structured along with the management committee to make sure that the important decisions are not only made in management committee meetings.

 Each department or office is responsible for implementing the quality directives at their level.
-With the involvement of the quality manager, a quality correspondent will ideally be named at each one of these levels so as to show a strong commitment to the company's quality department.
+With the involvement of the quality manager, a quality correspondent will ideally be named at each one of these levels.